aeonSolutions/AeonLabs-Smart-Power-Switch-Outlet/README.md

 <br>

 ## OEM Firmware code
-The OEM version of the firmware code can be found on the folder **firmware code**.
-It has by default OTA updates, meaning this smart switch device automatically updates it self when newer updated versions made available here.
+The OEM version of the firmware code can be found in the folder **firmware code**.
+It has by default OTA updates, meaning this smart switch device automatically updates itself when newer updated versions are made available here.

-This code uses my own ESP32 c++ class libraries to expedite development of code of ESP32 microcontrollers.
+This code uses my own ESP32 C++ class libraries to expedite the development of code for ESP32 microcontrollers.
 The repository is located [here](https://github.com/aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries#readme) for anyone to use.

 <br>